dnitsch/configmanager/README.md

 ### Special consideration for AZTABLESTORE

-The token itself must contain all of the following properties:
+The token itself must contain all of the following properties, so that it would look like this `AZTABLESTORE://STORAGE_ACCOUNT_NAME/TABLE_NAME/PARTITION_KEY/ROW_KEY`:

 - Storage account name [`STORAGE_ACCOUNT_NAME`]
 - Table Name [`TABLE_NAME`]